 great places to visit off the beaten path.

-Located in the east stand of the stadium is the World Rugby Museum (the largest in the world) and a great experience for all – whether a fan of rugby or interested in sports and the culture associated with them.
+Located in the south stand of the stadium is the World Rugby Museum (the largest in the world) and a great experience for all – whether a fan of rugby or interested in sports and the culture associated with them.

 Tour: The guided tour gives you access to some of the most exclusive parts of the Stadium, including entry to the England dressing room, the royal box and the players’ tunnel along with a view from the pitch side.